svtvnw/is-labs/tasks.md

 You have several agents that need to from a group.
 In order to do that agents have to select a leader within a group.
 So, they communicate with each other to somehow select a leader.

+Example 3:

+You have several agents and bunch of tasks for them.
+Each task require particular skill from an agent and each agent has a unique skill.
+So, agents need to re-distribute tasks across them so all tasks can be completed.